softrebel/mftpython/session05/README.md

 ## Research:

 - remove slice of list
-- resources about python such as books,websites,etc..
+- resources about python such as books,websites,etc.